Trump to reveal Iran decision, Europeans doubt he will stick with nuclear deal

 Financial markets are watching Trump’s decision closely.
 On Tuesday, oil retreated from 3-1/2 year highs as investors waited for Trump’s statement.

-Additional reporting by Arshad Mohammed in Washington, Sybille de La Hamaide and John Irish in Paris, Parisa Hafezi in Ankara, Bozorgmehr Sharafedin in London, Andrew Torchia in Dubai, Writing by William Maclean, Editing by Janet Lawrence
+Additional reporting by Arshad Mohammed in Washington, Sybille de La Hamaide, John Irish and Tim Hepher in Paris, Parisa Hafezi in Ankara, Bozorgmehr Sharafedin in London, Andrew Torchia in Dubai, Writing by William Maclean, Editing by Janet Lawrence